| |

 how to wear the shawl

-If you enjoyed making the shawl pattern, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the asymmetric triangular shawl, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 Leave a Reply